pdsinterop/solid-link-metadata/README.md

 If a server implements Auxiliary Resources of type "Description Resource" (colloquially known as `.meta` files), then the server must follow the URL based trust system.
 It must ignore any link metadata predicates that do not describe a subresource.

-It must also ignore link metadata predicates for the resource itself.
+It should also ignore link metadata predicates for the resource itself.
 For example, in `https://pod.example.org/` there is a resource named `foo`.
-If a user adds a `foo.meta` and in it adds a redirect predicate for the resource `https://pod.example.org/foo`, the server must ignore this.
+If a user adds a `foo.meta` and in it adds a redirect predicate for the resource `https://pod.example.org/foo`, the server should ignore this.

 Technically the server could handle this and send HTTP redirect headers whenever you request `foo`, but now there is no obvious way to alter the `.meta` information for `foo`.